Alkalynity/geniusmetatool/README.md

 [GENERAL]
 * headless: (bool) Runs the browser in headless mode.
 Setting to False means the browser will open as a separate window and you can watch it update the metadata yourself.
 This can be useful for debugging or if you're bored and want to watch it zip around the website :^) True by default.
+* debug: (bool) Runs the tool in debug mode.
+This will slow the tool down and print more debug info in the console.
+If you're hitting problems, set this to `True` and send me the log output, a screenshot of the browser (if `headless = False`) and a screenshot of the input you used in the GUI.

 ## V. PLANNED FEATURES
 * Linux support